cncf/memorials/gal-navon.md

+## Zohar Bergman
+Gal was my team leader at Melio.
+He was an exceptional manager, surprisingly young, but with the experience of someone a decade above his actual age.
+He brought joy and happiness to the team every day.
+One of his routines was to bless every team member with a cheerful good morning blessing in the daily meetings.
+It was clear that he took the responsibility to bring out the best in every teammate, and show it to everyone.
+He always told us to communicate in public channels about our work’s output, letting everyone know what we’ve achieved.
+That made us feel impactful.

+Gal was kind, modest, brilliant, and hilarious.
+We could have spoken nonsense for a while and then in one moment to focus and talk business.
+He had a natural gift of looking at people’s eyes, reading their feelings, and being mindful of their needs.
+He always knew to give the right advice, his tips always worked, and he taught me how to remove my blockers and overcome my challenges.

+Since October 7th, Gal has always been on my mind.
+I wish we could have had many more moments together.

 ## Ori Sela
 Gal was my direct manager,
 It was always funny with him, every time he returned to his table I knew he would say something and we would laugh.
 Every meeting we had, I always knew we would laugh at something that might happen.